Recommended Practices

 Class 10: This Cleanroom class is mainly used within the semiconductor industry using band widths below 2micrometer.

 Class 100: This cleanroom class is, according to many, the most useful critical cleanliness class.
-Cleanrooms class 100 are often, incorrectly, known as sterile rooms and are used when >bacterial free < and /or >particle free< environments are required.
-Cleanroom class 100 is used in aseptic manufacturing within the pharmaceutical industry, for example .This cleanroom class is frequently used during the manufacture of integrated circuits; and also during isolation and treatment of patients who are especially sensitive to bacterial infections, e.g. after bone marrow transplantation.
+Cleanrooms class 100 are often, incorrectly, known as sterile rooms and are used when bacterial free and particle free environments are required.
+Cleanroom class 100 is used in aseptic manufacturing within the pharmaceutical industry, for example .This cleanroom class is frequently used during the manufacture of integrated circuits and also during isolation and treatment of patients who are especially sensitive to bacterial infections, e.g. after bone marrow transplantation.

 Class 1000: This cleanroom class is mainly used when producing high quality optics; When carrying out mounting work and testing of gyroscopes for aircrafts; and also when mounting high quality miniature bearings.